 What is the Shelf Life of Homemade Salsa Macha?

-One great thing about salsa macha is that since it’s oil-based, it lasts for ages.
 Pop it in an airtight container, making sure all of the bits are covered in oil, and you can keep it in the fridge for 1-2 months.

-At room temperature, salsa macha will last for about 2 weeks.
-You can also freeze it in an ice cube tray in order to be able to store it indefinitely.
+You can also freeze it in an ice cube tray to be able to store it indefinitely.

-Homemade Mexican Chili Oil (Salsa Macha)
+Homemade Mexican Chile Oil (Salsa Macha)

 Equipment